mcraiha/spine-unity-docs/Export-Settings.md

 For more information on export settings and Shader compatibility, see the [Shaders documentation](Shaders.md).

 For more info, check this thread: http://esotericsoftware.com/forum/Premultiply-Alpha-3132
-//TODO: Move Premultiply Alpha information into this doc.

 **Options**
 Unity does not recognize custom file types even if they are plain text, so we recommend setting the extension to `.atlas.txt`.